 Open Rotator Cuff Surgery

-Open repair was the first successful method of rotator cuff repair and is still widely used as a means to restore shoulder function.
+Open repair was the first successful method of rotator cuff surgery and is still widely used as a means to restore shoulder function.
 This method is generally used by older, less experienced surgeons who have not become familiar with the latest arthroscopic technology.
 The open procedure requires splitting the deltoid muscle which can cause more pain and prolong patient recovery.

 During this procedure, an incision is made over the shoulder that can be several centimeters long, depending on the severity of the tear of the tendon.
 The shoulder muscle is then detached in order to better view the problem area.
 From there, the tendons are repaired and reattached to humerus arm bone, using implants to reinforce the connection.